sd5969/stock-trader-v2/README.md

-# sentiment-stock-trader
+# stock-trader-v2

 ## Purpose

-This project is an attempt to classify stock-related tweets in order to predict buy/sell patterns.
+This project is another stock trader running a simple proprietary algorithm.

 ## Setup